darknight/tabby-interview/technical-writing/README.md

 # Ok, I get it, then what is BPE?

-BPE stands for **Byte-Pair-Encoding**.
+BPE stands for **Byte-Pair-Encoding** ([paper](https://arxiv.org/abs/1508.07909)).
 It was initially developed as an algorithm to compress texts, and then used by OpenAI for tokenization when pretraining the GPT model.
 It’s used by a lot of Transformer models, including GPT, GPT-2, RoBERTa, BART, and DeBERTa.
 It's one of the most popular subword tokenization algorithm nowadays.

 The Byte-Pair-Encoding works by starting with characters, while merging those that are the most frequently seen together, thus creating new tokens.
 It then works iteratively to build new tokens out of the most frequent pairs it sees in a corpus.
-BPE is able to build words it has never seen by using multiple subword tokens, and thus requires smaller vocabularies, with less chances of having “unk” (unknown) tokens.
+BPE is able to build words it has never seen by using multiple subword tokens, and thus requires smaller vocabularies, with fewer chances of having “unk” (unknown) tokens.

 ## The training algorithm

-As we mentioned earlier, to have a functional BPE tokenizer, we need to train the model on some corpus.
+As we mentioned earlier, to have a functional tokenizer, we need to train the model on some corpus.
+BEP requires training before its usage.

 BPE training starts by computing the unique set of words used in the corpus (after normalization and pre-tokenization), then building the vocabulary by taking all the symbols used to write those words.